Koha-Community/kohadocs/source/lists.rst

 .. _create-a-list-label:

-Create a List
+Create a list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A list can be created by visiting the Lists page and clicking 'New List'
+A list can be created by visiting the Lists page and clicking 'New list'

 |image868|